-- If you’re ready to invest in your grilling future, you need the Multitasker 11002B Pellet Grill With Wi-Fi – this grill represents the future of grilling with wifi controls that make it possible to monitor and control your grilling from anywhere.
+- If you’re ready to invest in your grilling future, you need the Multitasker 11002B Pellet Grill With Wi-Fi.
+This grill represents the future of grilling with wifi controls that allow monitoring and controlling your grilling from anywhere.

 How to Smoke St. Louis Ribs on a Pellet Grill?

 - Remove the membrane from the ribs using a blunt knife to run along under it to lift it away with some paper towel.

 - Trim any excess fat or meat that will dry out during the cooking process.